vikashiscool/moneta/README.md

 ## Languages/Frameworks

-A MEAN stck app, this project is built primarily with Javascript, specifically Node.js with Express on the back-end, Angular on the back-end, and MongoDB to handle data.
+A MEAN stack app, this project is built primarily with Javascript, specifically Node.js with Express on the back-end, Angular on the back-end, and MongoDB to handle data.
 For design, HTML5/CSS3 will be used, as well as a Bootstrap.

 <!-- ## Testing